briansunter/graph/site/src/content/logseq/integer-sum-formula.md

 $\frac{n(n + 1)}{2}$ vs  $\frac{(n + 1)((n + 1) +1)}{2}$

 This shows how you can validate the equation is correct using induction.
-We start with the kn base case, then show that given n, we can find any n+1
+We start with the known base case, then show that given n, we can find any n+1

 ### Resources